-- (1) The Student Dean has the status of an observer during the Student Representative Council election. - (2) The Student Dean has this status without any prejudice to the independence or autonomy of the Election Convenor(s). - (3) For the purposes of this item, the Student Dean has standing before the Student Court and can bring complaints as described in item 26.
+- (1) The Director of the Centre of Student Structures and Communities or his or her nominated alternate plays a monitoring role during the Student Representative Council election. - (2) The Director of the Centre of Student Structures and Communities or his or her nominated alternate has this status without any prejudice to the independence or autonomy of the Election Convenor(s). - (3) For the purposes of this item, the Director of the Centre of Student Structures and Communities or his or her nominated alternate has standing before the Student Court and can bring complaints as described in item 26.